Phaahla defends NHI Bill, says it embodies spirit of ubuntu

 Health Minister Joe Phaahla has hailed the passing of the National Health Insurance Bill more than four years since it was introduced in Parliament as an historic achievement.

-Health Minister Joe Phaahla addresses the media at a briefing in Pretoria on 31 May 2023.
+FILE: Deputy Health Minister Joe Phaahla addresses a media briefing.
 Picture: GCIS

 CAPE TOWN - Health Minister Joe Phaahla has defended the controversial National Health Insurance Bill, saying it embodied the spirit of ubuntu.